SitoGomez/microservices/README.md

 - [ ] Add pessimist and optimist locking with redis json

 - [ ] Make postman in sync with file in project

+- [ ] Remove unnecesary grafana container at the moment